Sim0nW0lf/Docker-Atelier/Nextcloud/_Installation/readme.md

 You can copy the Nextcloud folder to the directory you want your instance to be installed.

-For the following commands I assume you are in the _Installation directory!
+For the following commands I assume you are in the "_Installation" directory!
 Check out all files used in the script if you are curious what is happening. ;)

 * Make setup.sh executable and run setup.sh